Thomas Johnes: Political career

 After returning from his tour of Europe in 1774 he was elected Member of Parliament (MP) for the borough of Cardigan in the following year.
 He went on to be elected MP for Radnorshire in 1780, 1784, 1790, 1795 and for Cardiganshire in 1796, 1802, 1806, 1807, and 1812.
 He served as Lord Lieutenant of Cardiganshire from 1800 until his death in 1816, was promoted as a militia officer to Brevet Colonel in the army, and was elected a Fellow of the Royal Society in 1800.

 In 1780, the year he lost his father, in respect for him, he vacated his seat for the borough of Cardigan, and offered himself a candidate for the county of Radnor.
 This step involved him in a second electioneering contest.
-He was opposed by Walter Williams, Esq. of Maesclough, but after an heated battle was returned as Knight of the Shire.
+He was opposed by Walter Williams, Esq. of Maesclough, but after a heated battle was returned as Knight of the Shire.

 The parliamentary politics of Mr. Johnes were at this time decidedly ministerial.
 To Prime Minister North, who was then prime minister, he was attached by the ties of personal friendship, as well as by their agreement in political views.
 Like the celebrated Gibbon, he gave many a silent, but sincere vote in favour of the American war.
 His devotion was his reward.
 In the year 1781, he was appointed His Majesty's Auditor for the Principality of Wales.
 This office, which was in fact a well paid sinecure[sic], was a few years afterwards proscribed by a bill- of reform: but by a kind consideration, usual in such cases, and in this instance enforced by the powerful interference of Mr. Johnes's intimate friend Lord Chancellor Thurlow, its abolition was deferred till the demise of the existing incumbent.
 While Chancellor, secured for his friend Mr. Johnes, a life interest in the office of Auditor of the Landed Revenues of South Wales, in direct opposition to the report of a Committee of the Commons; the other, as a member of that House, is said, in return, to have contributed by his vote and influence to the reversionary Tellership granted by act of parliament to his noble friend, in express opposition to the wishes of Mr. Fox, with whom he had lately become connected in politics.